MwauratheAlex/graphcms_blog/README.md

 The blog also contains DIY Tutotorials dealing with electronics and microcontrollers such as the Arduino.

-The front end developed using `NextJS` and `Tailwind`.
+The front end was developed using `NextJS` and `Tailwind`.

 `GraphQl` was used for accessing the backend.

 ## How to use the project

-All the code in this project is open source and can be adapted for blogs or anyother websites that require continous updates.
+All the code in this project is open source and can be adapted for blogs or any other websites that require continous updates.

 ## Installation